The value of storage in electricity distribution: The role of markets: Introduction

-Our study is timely as utilities plan to spend billions of dollars on distribution grid upgrades in the next five years~\citep{eversource2024ESMP, nationalgrid2024ESMP} and some deregulated states, \ie, Maryland (\citeyear[p.~2]{pscmd2019storage_pilot}) and New York~(\citeyear[p.~12]{nypsc2021storage}), have recently allowed market participation, hoping to reduce costs and recognizing that current utility-owned distribution grid storage would likely not have much market power~\cite[p.~13]{nypsc2021storage}.
-In fact, utility-owned distribution storage accounted for less than~1\% of total US generation capacity as of June~2025.\footnote{Based on the US Energy Information Administration's Preliminary Monthly Electric Generator Inventory of June 2025, accessible at \url{https://www.eia.gov/electricity/data/eia860m/}.} On the other side of the Atlantic, the European Commission recommends exploring the full flexibility potential of energy storage in distribution grids~\citep[\S~5]{eu2023storage} and entertains proposals to create a market for local services that would help alleviate distribution grid constraints \citep[Art.~29, 34, 40 41, 44]{acer2025drnc}.
-We aim to provide a tool that enables jurisdictions to assess whether proposed storage investments meet local distribution needs and to quantify economic gains from market participation.
+Our study is timely as US utility spending on distribution grids has increased by 45\% from the year 2018 through 2023 and now stands at over \$50~billion annually~\citep{eia2024gridinvestment}.
+In addition, some deregulated states, \ie, Maryland (\citeyear[p.~2]{pscmd2019storage_pilot}) and New York~(\citeyear[pp.~12--13]{nypsc2021storage}), have recently allowed market participation, hoping to reduce costs and recognizing that utility-owned distribution-grid storage is unlikely to exert substantial market power.
+In fact, utility-owned distribution storage accounted for less than~1\% of total US generation capacity as of December~2025, see Appendix~\ref{apx:US_storage}.
+On the other side of the Atlantic, the European Commission recommends exploring the full flexibility potential of energy storage in distribution grids~\citep[\S~5]{eu2023storage} and entertains proposals to create a market for local services that would help alleviate distribution grid constraints \citep[Art.~29, 34, 40, 41, 44]{acer2025drnc}.
+Our work provides a tool that enables jurisdictions to assess whether proposed storage investments meet local distribution needs and to quantify economic gains from market participation.